-The California cannabis market presents a huge opportunity for companies equipped to adapt to tough cannabis regulations.
+The California cannabis market presents a huge opportunity for companies equipped to adapt to tough cannabis laws.

-California is by far the largest market in North American cannabis, but due to tough cannabis regulations and a deep-rooted black market, the Golden State has yet to meet its full potential.
+Tough cannabis laws and a deep-rooted black market mean the Golden State has yet to meet its full potential.

-California is the largest jurisdictional cannabis market in the world, larger than any other US state and the entire nation of Canada.
+California is the largest cannabis market in the world, larger than any other US state and the entire nation of Canada.
 In 2018, the first year of California’s legally regulated recreational cannabis market, around US$2.5 billion worth of legal recreational cannabis was sold.
-However, as impressive as that number looks at first glance, legal California cannabis sales have since failed to meet expectations.
-The major reason for this has to do with the fact that California’s legalization strategy has failed to curb the black market that has operated in the state for decades.
+As impressive as that number looks at first glance, legal California cannabis sales have since failed to meet expectations.
+The major reason for this stems from the fact that California’s legalization strategy has failed to curb the black market that has operated in the state for decades.

-Despite losing a significant portion of the business to the black market, California remains a massive legal cannabis market.
-Even while the state was only allowing medical sales, California was still selling more legal cannabis than any one of the recreationally legal states.
+The black market is alive and well in the state, yet California remains a massive legal cannabis market.
+Even during the period when only medical marijuana was legal, California was still selling more legal cannabis than any one of the recreationally legal states.
 By 2021, California’s legal industry is expected to have sales as high as US$7.7 billion, according to an April 2018, report by BDS Analytics.
 The sheer size of the California market dwarfs others in the American marketplace, but according to a number of industry insiders, legal revenue totals could be much larger if the black market could be stamped out.

 Sales in California have underperformed expectations; however, due to the nature of the black market, there is no accurate way to gauge the size of the legal industry.
 Despite significant regulations regarding cannabis cultivation in California, illegal growers in the state have yet to feel the pain from cannabis legalization.
-An August 2018 report by New Frontier Data suggests that California’s illegal cannabis market could currently be worth US$3.7 billion, but projections indicate it could take a number of years before the legal market takes over.
+An August 2018 report by New Frontier Data suggests that California’s illegal cannabis market was worth US$3.7 billion last year, but projections indicate it could take a number of years before the legal market takes over.
 “There are legitimate concerns in Northern California, particularly as it relates to illegal cannabis grows.
 They are getting worse, not better,” California governor Gavin Newsom told the Los Angeles Times in February 2019.

 The fact is, California’s state regulators have failed to create the optimal environment for legal cannabis businesses to thrive.
-From the day legal recreational cannabis sales began in the state in January 2018, cannabis products have been subject to prohibitively high taxes.
+From the day in January 2018 that legal recreational cannabis sales began in the state, cannabis products have been subject to prohibitively high taxes.
 On top of the 8 to 15 percent state cannabis sales tax, cannabis retailers must pay a 15 percent excise tax to the distributor.
 Additionally, local municipalities charge their own cannabis business tax totaling between 5 and 15 percent.
 These taxes have made legal cannabis products noticeably more expensive than their black market counterparts, creating an uneven playing field.
-In order to remedy this imbalance, California legislators have tabled a bill dubbed the Temporary Cannabis Tax Reduction bill, which would reduce the tax burden faced by retailers and cultivators.

 The difficult permitting process has also put a significant strain on the legal market.
 Eighty percent of municipalities in the state have opted not to allow cannabis stores, refusing to provide retail licenses.
 Consumers in these municipalities who lack easy access to legal cannabis retail are likely to turn to the black market sources that inevitably operate in these unserved markets.